I've dreadfully neglected my poor bloggy-wog for an entire year now!

 1. Separate the pearl drop at the bottom by breaking the metal loop that held it.
 Attach to an earring hook.

 2. Cut the charm off the earring back that it was fused to.
 I had to call in the big guns, and use some huge pliers with cutters on them.
-My mini starter-kit clippers were no match for these.
+My mini starter-kit clippers were no match for these.3.
+Put a dab of super glue on the earring post, and press it on to the back of the charm.
+Hold it there for a minute or two to let the glue set.
+Let dry for at least an hour before wearing.

 I have gotten so many compliments on the studs already, and I love being able to tell people that, actually, I made it!